 1. Using the Rest of the House’s HVAC System

 If you’ve already got a decent air conditioning system in your home, you might be able to extend it to your sunroom.
 You’ll need to get a professional to give you advice about whether your HVAC system is able to do the job.
 Insulation is essential because gaps in the sunroom will cause cool air leakage and spike your utility bills.

 2. Add a Portable Cooling System, Window Unit or Ductless Mini-Split

 If you can’t extend the air conditioner, consider getting a stand-alone cooling system in the sunroom to improve cool airflow.
 A ductless mini-split is the most expensive option up-front but saves the most money on energy bills in the long term.
 A window unit will cost less than mini-splits, and they’re almost as energy efficient.
 A portable A/C unit, on the other hand, is usually cheap but not very energy efficient at all.

 3. Include HVAC Vents

 HVAC Vents are a simple and affordable way to allow the warm air to escape and keep your sunroom cool during the summer months.
-Install air vents on the ceiling or high up on the walls to follow the flow of convection and ensure you get a cooler space on hot days.
+Install air vents on the ceiling or high up on the walls to follow the flow of convection and have air blow upward, ensuring you get a cooler space on hot days.

 4. Install a Ceiling Fan and Blinds

 A ceiling fan is a great option for improving airflow because it’s cheap and effective.
 However, it works best when used in combination with blinds and vents.
 When choosing blinds, opt for ones that let you choose from open, partially open and closed positions for maximum temperature control.
 Ceiling fans and blinds can work well in combination with an air conditioner if you live in a particularly hot climate with constant warm air.